axelyamel/tcg-autotuning/README.md

 	v0.63: Orio constrains generated automatically.
 	       Option for specifying the ammoun of runs in the search algorithm.
+	       Option for automatically launch Orio and output the best version automatically (see Usage section).

 	v0.625:Minor update to the Main function for errors handling.